 Three simple words.
 But said together, they may well be the most complicated sentence ever spoken.

 Think of all the scenarios in which they might be said.

 A man is down on one knee, proposing marriage to his beloved.
-A mother comforts a distraught child.
+A parent comforts a distraught child.
 A woman says it to her date, who does not return the sentiment.

-A man says it to a woman with whom he is trying to have sex.
+A man says it to someone he wants to have sex with.
 A teenager says it to her mother, just before asking to borrow the car keys.
-A man says it to his ex-girlfriend, even though she has told him repeatedly to leave her alone.
+A person says it to an ex-lover, who has asked repeatedly to be left alone.

 In all of these situations, the intent and interpretation of those three simple words is very different.
 Sometimes it is a genuine expression of emotion.
 Sometimes it is used to manipulate.
 Sometimes it pleases the recipient.
 Sometimes it causes confusion.
 At times, it can even be intimidating.

 Read about Kory Floyd's latest work in "Expressing love can improve your health."

 A simple expression of affection–through word or deed–can have a wide variety of emotional effects that range from joy to discomfort to outright fear.
 In fact, affection also has distinct physical effects–both for the receiver and the giver.